kitmi/jacaranda/docs/src/type.md

 ### Sample

-An optional config object for koa is described with JOMS as below:
+An optional config object for koa is described with JTMS as below:

 ```json
 {